 Homeopathy is a medical practice aiming at strengthening the natural homeostasis of the body and stimulating the immune system.
-Homeopathy acts following the similarity principle; that means that the symptoms are treated with a medicine containing a substance causing similar symptoms in a healthy person.
+Homeopathy acts following the similarity principle; that means that the symptomatic patient is treated with a medicine containing a substance causing similar symptoms in a healthy person.
 For example onion can be the cause of a watery discharge of the nose and eyes.
-A medicine prepared from onion, namely Allium Cepa, can treat patients who have these symptoms during a coryza or allergic rhinitis accompanied by irritating watery discharge from the nose.
+A medicine prepared from onion, namely Allium cepa, can treat patients who have these symptoms during a coryza or allergic rhinitis accompanied by irritating watery discharge from the nose.

 The law of similars has to be respected during clinical and fundamental studies.
-Already 20 years ago a new paradigm allowing explanation of the homeopathic effects was developed.
-It is the paradigm of the "Body signifiers" (94).
+Twenty years ago a new paradigm allowing explanation of the homeopathic effects had been developed.
+It is the paradigm of the "Body signifiers" (112).
 It explains why the law of similars has to be respected in research protocols on homeopathy; the tested medicine must be significant for the research subject (cell, plant, animal or human).
-A databank of experiments on homeopathy is regularly updated and available (95) today.
+A databank of experiments on homeopathy is regularly updated and available (113) today.